tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Entering the structure requires breaking through the outer wall, which could be done delicately or with brute force.
 (Dex/Str)
  - **Old vacuole pool:**
 	 - You come across a long dry riverbed, large hydrangea like flower bushes snake along its center
-	 - you follow as it slopes down, the riverbank growing higher and hisher as you make your way into a basin, recessed into the round about 50 feet, striations become visible on this bank and there is a clear
+	 - you follow as it slopes down, the riverbank growing higher and hisher as you make your way into a basin, recessed into the ground about 50 feet, striations become visible on this bank and there is a clear division on the walls about 20 feet from the top where everything below a certian level is absolutly teaming with life, vines, moss, grasses, and most prominantly
  -  **Tannian research station:**
 	 - lots of tech, info that the tann